Translate Salesforce Knowledge

 This Salesforce Service Cloud Knowledge Base integration guide shows you how to translate Salesforce Service Cloud Knowledge Bases in a few easy steps.
 Follow this tutorial to create a multilingual Salesforce Service Cloud Knowledge Base translated to other languages for your international customers.

-Below is a step by step guide for integrating Localize with your Salesforce Service Cloud Knowledge base.
+Below is a step-by-step guide for integrating Localize with your Salesforce Service Cloud Knowledge base.

 If you do not have a Localize project yet, sign up here!